Available with Standard or Advanced license.

-Workflows vary among organizations.
-They often progress in discrete stages, with each stage requiring the allocation of a different set of resources and business rules.
+Workflows vary, but they often progress in discrete stages, with each stage requiring the allocation of a different set of resources and business rules.
 Typically, each stage in the overall process represents a single unit of work, such as a work order or job.
 To manage these, you can create a separate, isolated version and modify it.
-Once this work is complete, you can integrate the changes into the default version.
+When this work is complete, you can integrate the changes into the default version.

 Understanding the organizational and business requirements along with the key points regarding branch version scenarios will help you determine what's best for your organization.

-The concept of versioning is the same whether you are using branch versioning or traditional versioning.
+The concept of versioning is the same whether you use branch versioning or traditional versioning.
 Versioning provides multiple representations of the data without copying data, allows concurrent editing, and allows users to have versions for extended periods of time.
-See an overview of versioning for more details.
+See Overview of versioning for more details.

 Branch versioning supports simple feature classes and tables along with more complex geodatabase datasets such as utility networks and parcel fabrics in an enterprise geodatabase.
-It is important to prepare the dataset properly to accommodate a variety of workflows that can be completed by accessing the web feature layers that contains the data which is registered as branch versioned and published from an enterprise geodatabase.
-Once the web feature layers have been published, branch versioning allows you to track edits for insert, update, and delete operations on features in a version.
+It is important to prepare the dataset properly to accommodate a variety of workflows that can be completed by accessing the web feature layers.
+The data must be registered as branch versioned and published from an enterprise geodatabase.
+Once the web feature layers are published, branch versioning allows you to track edits for insert, update, and delete operations on features in a version.

-See the editing workflow options for a complete list of data types supported with branch versioning.
+See the editing workflow options for a complete list of datasets supported with branch versioning.

-If your data is registered as branch versioned and the Version Management capability is not enabled, all operations such as querying and editing occur on the published default version.
-You cannot use of any of the Version Management operations such as create, modify, delete versions, or reconcile and post versions.
+If the data is registered as branch versioned and you do not enable the Version Management capability on the web feature layer, all operations—such as querying and editing the data—occur on the default version.
+You cannot use any of the Version Management operations such as those that create or delete named versions or modify versions, and you cannot use the reconcile and post operations.